 According to the Equal Employment Opportunity Commission of the U.S. Department of Labor, wearing a face mask is considered a lawful condition of employment.

-When wearing a face mask would exacerbate a breathing obstruction or another severe medical condition for the staff member, the staff member may provide medical documentation to support a request for alternate work as a reasonable accommodation if feasible.
-Staff who work with students not wearing a face mask due to the circumstances described above should wear a medical mask or face shield in addition to a cloth face mask.
-For these situations, schools should provide staff with a medical mask (surgical, procedural, N95, or KN95) and/or other PPE.
+Staff who work with unvaccinated students not wearing facemasks due to the circumstances described above should wear a medical mask or a multi-layered cloth mask and face shield.
+For these situations, schools should provide staff with a medical mask (surgical, procedural, N95, or KN95) or a face shield with a multi-layered cloth mask.